department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 </div>

-### How do I request an appointment with a VA social worker?
+### How do I ask for an appointment with a VA social worker?

 Talk to your loved one's primary care team.
 Or, call your nearest VA health facility and ask to be connected to a social worker.<br>
 [Find contact information for your local VA health care facility](/facilities).